NorthEast United FC: 2019–20 season

 The club appointed Robert Jarni, as their head coach and also signed the Ghanaian legend Asamoah Gyan and Indian U17 youngsters Ninthoi Meetei and Lalengmawia.
 The season started well for the club and they managed to stay unbeaten for 6 games and on the top half of the table.
 But the club failed to carry on the momentum and remained winless for the rest of the season.
 The club also lost their scoring boots not managing to score in 6 matches out of 7 matches that followed and losing its Marquee striker Asamoah Gyan to an injury in the early half of the season.
-The head coach Robert Jarni was sacked in the later half of the season and replaced by Assistant Manager and Head of academy Khalid Jamil.
+The head coach Robert Jarni was sacked in the later half of the season and replaced by assistant manager and head of academy Khalid Jamil.
 Robert Jarni managed his final match against Jamshedpur which ended in a 3–3 draw.
 The club failed to reach the play-offs, and were at 9th place at the end of the season.

 2020–22 season: Khalid Jamil era

 The club appointed Gerard Nus, a Spanish manager as their head coach and also signed the Mauritanian international Khassa Camara, Ghanaian striker Kwesi Appiah and Belgian defender Benjamin Lambot.
 The club announced the retention of their star goalkeeper Subashish Roy and some local Indian players.
-They also retained Uruguyan midfielder Federico Gallego.
+They also retained Uruguayan midfielder Federico Gallego.
 They signed some Indian players including Rocharzella, Imran, Ashutosh Mehta and Gurjinder Kumar.
 They signed Luis Machado, Idrissa Sylla and Dylan Fox as their AFC player.
 The team played their first match of the season against Mumbai City and won it by 1-0 as Kwesi Appiah scored a penalty.
 The club parted ways with coach Gerard Nus after 11 matches in the ISL season.
 He was replaced by Khalid Jamil as interim head coach.
 Under Khalid, the club saw a nine match unbeaten run, which also helped in reaching the play-offs for second time in their history.
 On road to play-off, they also made a ten match unbeaten run, their longest ever.
 The club drew 1–1 with ATK Mohun Bagan in first leg of semi-final and lost the second leg 1–2, thus ending their campaign with 2–3 on aggregate and 11 game unbeaten run.

 On 23 October 2021, Jamil was appointed as the head coach of NorthEast United, making him the first Indian permanent head coach of an ISL club.
 Under his guidance, NorthEast began its 2021–22 Indian Super League campaign on 20 November with a 4–2 loss to Bengaluru FC.
 NorthEast United FC had a forgetful 2021–22 season after the highs of the 2020–21 season.
 They had a sluggish start to the season as injuries and issues off the pitch dictated their on field performances.
 The ISL's first ever Indian head coach Khalid Jamil failed to live up to everyone's expectations as the Highlanders finished 10th on the league standings.